HOME

 minefumi

 Thank you for your super fast edition.
-I happy to learn it’s better to say “ whee they were usually placed” in the second sentence.
+I am happy to learn no articles with “world history.”

 ★★★★★